 - Encourage a stronger understanding of the protection of natural resources

-The final product of this planning process is a prioritized map of parcels that would benefit from voluntary preservation measures.
+The final product of this planning process was a prioritized map of parcels that would benefit from voluntary preservation measures.
 The map serves as a coordinated guide to landowners, municipalities, and conservation organizations to supplement their existing plans.
 By acting in accordance with this guide, voluntary preservation projects could receive priority status for grant funding.

 View the brochure for the project.

-For more information and to pursue your land preservation options, please contact our Director of Land Protection, Dan Lobbes.
-Click here to email him or call 630-428-4500, Ext.
+For more information and to pursue your land preservation options, please contact our Vice President for Land & Watershed Programs, Dan Lobbes, via email or call 630-428-4500, Ext.
 104.